 There is a crisis in the offing that will affect long-term food security in this country, and in essence, the entire world.
-Productive farmland in the U.S. that is now being used to supply the food and fiber to a growing world population is rapidly being covered by urban sprawl, or the expansion of the geographic extent of cities and towns and associated facilities.
-This happening is often attributed to the need to accommodate an increasing urban population, but in reality it likely results from a desire for increased living space by urban dwellers, and the accompanying residential amenities that this relocated urban population expects in their new environs.
-However, this increased expansion of cities and towns into outlying areas is not accompanied by the reversion of abandoned metropolitan areas to agricultural production.
+Productive farmland in the U.S. that is now being used to supply the food and fiber to a growing world population is rapidly being covered by urban sprawl [the expansion of the geographic extent of cities and towns and associated amenities] and construction of facilities to generate renewable energy.
+This happening is often attributed to the need to accommodate an increasing population, but it also results from a desire for increased living space by urban dwellers, plus the accompanying residential amenities that this relocated urban population expects in their new environs.
+Regrettably, this increased expansion of cities and towns and accompanying amenities into outlying areas is not accompanied by the reversion of abandoned metropolitan areas to agricultural production.
 Therefore, this sprawl that often covers productive farmland in the areas that surround metropolitan areas, as well as outlying areas, results in a net loss of land to agriculture that is equal to the amount of land that it covers.
 This land is essentially lost to agriculture forever-i.e., it likely cannot or will never be used to produce crops again.

-The American Farmland Trust (AFT) published a report titled "Farmland Under Threat 2040: Choosing an Abundant Future" that addresses the need to curtail the conversion of American farmland to non-agricultural uses such as urban sprawl.
+The American Farmland Trust (AFT) published a report titled "Farmland Under Threat 2040: Choosing an Abundant Future" that addresses the need to curtail the conversion of American farmland to non-agricultural uses such as urban sprawl and renewable energy production.
 A summary of the major points from that report follow.

 - It is urgent to safeguard the land that grows our food so that a stable food supply is assured in the coming decades. - From 2001-2016, the U.S. lost or compromised 2,000 acres of farmland and ranchland every day.
 If this trend continues, another 18.4 million acres will be lost to farming between 2016 and 2040.
-This lost farming acreage will be converted to highly-developed urban uses, low-density residential areas such as large-lot subdivisions and rural areas with scattered houses, and renewable energy facilities such as wind and solar. - It is predicted that nearly half of the conversion of U.S. farmland at current rates will be that involving Nationally Significant Land, or the nation's most productive and versatile farmland and ranchland. - If policymakers and land-use planners adopt more compact development approaches, much of this irreplaceable farmland will be spared from conversion to non-farm uses. - The projected loss of productive farmland is especially egrigious when considered along with the potential for declining yields brought about by climate change, the use of land for energy production (see below), and the largely impossible conversion of urban lands back to productive farmland.
+This lost farming acreage will be converted to highly-developed urban uses, low-density residential areas such as large-lot subdivisions and rural areas with scattered houses, and renewable energy facilities such as wind and solar. - It is predicted that nearly half of the conversion of U.S. farmland at current rates will be that involving Nationally Significant Land, or the nation's most productive and versatile farmland and ranchland. - If policymakers and land-use planners adopt more compact development approaches, much of this irreplaceable farmland will be spared from conversion to non-farm uses. - The projected loss of productive farmland is especially egregious when considered along with the potential for declining yields brought about by climate change, the use of land for energy production, and the largely impossible conversion of urban lands back to productive farmland.